KannonZenetism/zenetism-field-physics/zenetism/MP04-intelligence-and-ecology-ch7-8.md

 but the instinct is **fracture**.

 They do not hate the Source—
-* They do not see it.
+they do not see it.
 They do not fear unity—
-* They do not feel it.
+they do not feel it.

 These are not **evil minds**,
 they are **dissonant structures**,